-We’ll show you how and help you source goods and find overseas customers using CCI’s extensive resources and overseas networks.
+We’ll show you how and help you source goods and find overseas customers using CCIWA’s extensive resources and overseas networks.

 The most recent agreements, with China, Japan and Korea, represent unprecedented opportunities for WA businesses to increased trade and in turn create more Australian jobs.